saucelabs/sauce-docs/docs/basics/integrations/deque.md

 </TabItem>
 <TabItem value="c#">

-To get accessibility results with C# and .NET, we recommend [Selenium.Axe for .NET](https://github.com/TroyWalshProf/SeleniumAxeDotnet/).
-Make sure you are using version 3.x.
+To get accessibility results with C# and .NET, we recommend using [Selenium.Axe for .NET](https://github.com/TroyWalshProf/SeleniumAxeDotnet/), version 3.0 or higher.

 __Requirements__